tizianoflati/reditools2.0/README.md

 ### The two versions of REDItools 2.0

 The software comes with two modalities:
 - Serial version: in this modality you benefit only from the optimization introduced after the first version.
-While being significantly faster (with a factor about 8)
+While being significantly faster (with about a 8x factor), you do not exploit the computational power of having multiple cores.
+On the other hand the setup and launch of REDItools is much easier.
+This might be the first mo
-- Parallel version
+- Parallel version: in this modality you benefit

 Testing the serial version:
 -------------